adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-This could be simplified by using a convention for the target runtimes for software components with a Java implementation:
+This can be simplified by using a convention for the target runtimes for software components with a Java implementation:

 ```kotlin
 cliApplication {